napari/bermuda/README.md

 ## Usage

-Currently, this package export only one function `triangulate_path_edge` which takes a list of points and returns a list of triangles.
+Currently, this package exports only one function, `triangulate_path_edge`, which takes a list of points representing a path and returns a list of triangles to draw the path with a given width.

-code works only with float32 points.
+Currently, only float32 points are supported.

 ```python
 from typing import Literal